top of page

 Once the RFI or Technology Matchmaker process is complete, we'll have a list of maybe 4 to 6 vendors that really could offer you a credible solution.
 At this point, we want to issue an RFP.
 Like with the RFI, it's important to remember that this is NOT a project, it's just a means to get to the project - so timescales are important.
 We like running what we call a 'Rapid RFP'

 The Rapid RFP (RRFP) is designed to drive from a shortlist to a preferred vendor in some really quick steps.
-If an RRFP is no the way you want to go, a standard RFP is fine, but again, the vendors do not like them.
+If an RRFP is not the way you want to go, a standard RFP is fine, but again, the vendors do not like them.

 Compare the vendors against the selection criteria